openshift/origin/docs/proposals/apiman-integration.md

       api.service.kubernetes.io/description-language: SwaggerJSON
 ```

-** do we need labels to generate backlink from apiman management to console service?

 ### Origin Web Console UI extension
 A custom extension<sup>[6](#r6)</sup> will be created and hooked into the web console to support API endpoints.
 The extension
-will allow a user to navigate to the APIManagement interface to:
+will allow a user to navigate to the APIMan management interface to:
 * Manage an API endpoint
 * Expose a service as a new API endpoint